CS 440 Language Processors - Spring 2015

 be accepted with the following penalties: 1 day = 10%, 2 days = 30%, 3 days = 60%, 4 days = not accepted

-There will be two exams during the semester, each worth 20% of your grade.
+There will be two exams during the semester, together worth 25% of your grade.
+The final exam is the remaining 15%

 All exams are closed book.